-The pilot puts on a Bell helmet, climbs into a cockpit narrower than a kitchen drawer, and starts two engines whose combined output would not run a small lawnmower at full noise.
-The whole aircraft, fully fuelled and with him in it, weighs 174 kilograms.
+The pilot puts on a Bell helmet, climbs into a cockpit narrower than a kitchen drawer, and starts two engines with scarcely more combined power than a ride-on lawnmower.
+The whole aircraft, fully fuelled and with him in it, weighs 170 kilograms.
 The wingspan is just under five metres.
 And when the throttles open, the Colomban Cri-Cri does the kind of thing nobody expects: it loops, it rolls, it climbs at 1,200 feet a minute, and it lands at 35 knots on a piece of grass shorter than a tennis court.

 It is the world’s smallest twin-engine aircraft.
 It is the world’s smallest aerobatic aircraft.
-It is also — extraordinarily — fully certified, fully aerobatic, and routinely flown at French and Swiss airshows by pilots who built theirs in a garage.
+It is also — extraordinarily — fully aerobatic, stressed for loops and rolls, and routinely flown at French and Swiss airshows by pilots who built theirs in a garage.

 Quick Facts